 - A responsible recruitment process which includes; statements in job adverts as to the organisation’s commitment to safeguarding and equality, job descriptions, interviews, DBS / Enhanced CRB checks for those working with young people, the taking up of two written references and safeguarding induction for all full-time staff.

 - A positive and pro-active approach to safeguarding to best protect all young people who are registered with the Academy or engaged in associated activities, enabling them to participate and achieve in an enjoyable and safe environment.

 - Ensuring that, where the role requires, all staff and volunteers complete The FA Safeguarding Children Workshop.

-The Academies players, parents/guardians and staff receive additional knowledge and awareness, effective support and supervision via both internal and external means.
+The Academy's players, parents/guardians and staff receive additional knowledge and awareness, effective support and supervision via both internal and external means.
 This is achieved by completion of a range of child protection, safeguarding and awareness training in tandem with guidance from the EFL, education partners, local safeguarding children arrangements, The FA and Barnardo’s.

-Oversight and Supervision
+Oversight and supervision

 Lincoln City FC Academy’s arrangements for fulfilling its commitment to safeguarding young people and ensuring oversight and supervision are;

 - The club's designated safeguarding officer reports to the Lincoln City FC board of Directors on safeguarding issues.